 For whom Birth Control Patch is inappropriate

-Again, as with all hormonal contraceptive methods, it does not protect against STDs, so a condom should be used in case of contact with a risk partner.
-It is not suitable for women who are not allowed to use hormonal contraceptives, i.e. they have high pressure, circulatory problems and are strong smokers.
+Again, as with all hormonal contraceptive methods, it does not protect against STDs.
+So condom should use in case of contact with a risk partner.
+It is not suitable for women who are not allowed to use hormonal contraceptives.
+For example who has high pressure, circulatory problems and are strong smokers.
 This method is problematic for women over 90 kg because they do not have sufficient absorption of the active ingredients.

 Health risks of Contraceptive Patch